jvlehtonen/brutenib/README.md

-# BruteNiB (Brute Force Negative Image-Based Rescoring)
+# BruteNiB (Brute Force Negative Image-Based Optimization)

+The purpose of BruteNiB script is to optimize cavity-based negative images or negative image-based (NIB) models for their improved docking rescoring use.
+The input NIB models can be generated using cavity detection/filling software PANTHER.
+The rescoring method titled negative image-based rescoring (R-NiB) relyes on shape/electrostatics similarity between the docking poses of ligands and the NIB model.
+The explicit docking poses can originate from any software, however, by default the script works directly with PLANTS.
-The BruteNiB script evaluates the impact of each cavity point (or atom) in a cavity-based negative image or NIB model for the negative image-based rescoring (R-NiB) of explicit PLANTS docking poses.
-If the removal of any of the points/atoms improves the R-NiB yield, the corresponding line is removed from the NIB model permanently.
-The iterative remove & evaluate process with the outputted model is done to each point/atom using a systematic brute force approach.
+During the optimization, the script evaluates the impact of each cavity atom in a NIB model.
+If the removal of any of the atoms improves the R-NiB yield, the corresponding line is removed from the NIB model permanently.
+The iterative remove & evaluate process with the outputted model is done to each atom using a systematic greedy search approach here dubbed as Brute Force Negative Image-Based Optimization (BR-NiB).

 ## Dependencies